 Day 6: Fredensborg – Elsinore (Helsingør) | 25km

-After breakfast, a short stroll takes you from your hotel to the grounds of the royal palace.
+After breakfast, a short stroll takes you from your hotel to the royal palace grounds.
 Fredensborg Palace is home to the Danish Crown Prince and his family.
 It is open for public tours during the summer months.
 The royal gardens stretch down to the shore of Lake Esrum and are dotted with numerous obelisks and statues, including a circular formation of life-sized statues of Norwegian and Faroese folk characters.
 A short roadside stretch takes you out of Fredensborg to the woodlands of Danstrup Hegn.
-From here, you follow tranquil forest paths all the way to Zealand’s north coast, where you find yourself suddenly looking across the narrow strait to Sweden.
-You finally turn south-eastwards on a ridgetop forest path with wonderful views over the sea, before descending to follow a path along the beach and marina of Elsinore to Kronborg Castle.
+From here, you follow tranquil forest paths to Zealand’s north coast, where you find yourself suddenly looking across the narrow strait to Sweden.
+You finally turn south-eastwards on a ridgetop forest path with wonderful views over the sea before descending to follow a path along the beach and marina of Elsinore to Kronborg Castle.
 This Renaissance masterpiece is a UNESCO World Heritage Site and is best known as the Elsinore Castle of Shakespeare’s Hamlet.
-You will stay at a hotel in the centre of town, just a short distance from the castle.
+You will stay at a hotel in the town centre, just a short distance from the castle.

 - Walking for the day: 25km, 6h, ↑169m ↓199m (shorter option by taking a train: 13km)